Haverholme Priory, Lincolnshire, 8 July 1848

 Kate didn’t reply.
 During their conversation she had studied the poor woman, dismayed to see her in such a weakened state.

-“You have become a striking young lady,” Lady Emily said after a moment, reaching out to touch a wayward lock of hair on Kate’s forehead.
+“You have become a striking young lady,” Emily said after a moment, reaching out to touch a wayward lock of hair on Kate’s forehead.
 “Such rich black hair, and large bright eyes.”
 She sighed.
 “I remember you as a tomboy, but you were always the prettiest girl at any gathering.”

 “Thank you,” Kate replied softly.
 “You’re still beautiful.”